Han van Meegeren: Hermann Göring

-Han van Meegeren's Jesus among the Doctors, also called Young Christ in the Temple (1945).

 In 1942, during the German occupation of the Netherlands, one of Van Meegeren's agents sold the Vermeer forgery Christ with the Adulteress to Nazi banker and art dealer Alois Miedl.
 Experts could probably have identified it as a forgery; as Van Meegeren's health declined, so did the quality of his work.
 He chain-smoked, drank heavily, and became addicted to morphine-laced sleeping pills.
 However, there were no genuine Vermeers available for comparison, since most museum collections were in protective storage as a prevention against war damage.

 Nazi Reichsmarschall Hermann Göring traded 137 looted paintings for Christ with the Adulteress.
 On 25 August 1943, Göring hid his collection of looted artwork, including Christ with the Adulteress, in an Austrian salt mine, along with 6,750 other pieces of artwork looted by the Nazis.
 On 17 May 1945, Allied forces entered the salt mine and Captain Harry Anderson discovered the painting.